AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 **Note 2:** Instead of adjusting each icon individually, you can use [themes](Themes).

-In the sample below, all legend items are configured individually:
+In the sample below, all legend icons are configured individually:

 ```
  var legendItem1 = series1.legendItem();